camunda/camunda-docs/docs/self-managed/operational-guides/multi-region/dual-region-ops.md

 The following command will show the deployed pods of the newly created region.

-Depending on your chosen `clusterSize` you should see that the **failback** deployment contains some Zeebe instances being ready and others unready.
-Those unready instances are sleeping indefinitely and is the expected behaviour.
+Depending on your chosen `clusterSize`, you should see that the **failback** deployment contains some Zeebe instances being ready and others unready.
+Those unready instances are sleeping indefinitely and is the expected behavior.
-This behaviour stems from the **failback** mode since we still have the temporary **failover**, which acts as a replacement for the lost region.
+This behavior stems from the **failback** mode since we still have the temporary **failover**, which acts as a replacement for the lost region.

-For example in the case of `clusterSize: 8`, you find 2 active Zeebe brokers and 2 unready brokers in the newly created region.
+For example, in the case of `clusterSize: 8`, you find two active Zeebe brokers and two unready brokers in the newly created region.

 ```bash
 kubectl --context $CLUSTER_RECREATED get pods -n $CAMUNDA_NAMESPACE_RECREATED